 The following rules are applied in order for titles to have estimates published by PAMCo:

-Relegation from 12 to 24-month base
+Relegation from standard to extended base

-Elevation from 24 to 12-month base
+Elevation from extended to standard base

-In practice, this will tend to mean that the digital monthly audiences reported in the PAMCo dataset will represent at least 10,000 monthly visitors to a site, with the vast majority of publisher sites having monthly audiences of at least 100,000.
+In practice, this will tend to mean that nearly 98% the digital monthly audiences reported in the PAMCo dataset will represent at least 10,000 monthly visitors to a site, with the vast majority of publisher sites having monthly audiences of at least 100,000.